Cyd Notter

 The World Health Organization suggests getting no more than 5 percent of daily calories from sugar, or about 25 grams (6 teaspoons).
 The American Heart Association recommends women limit sugar consumption to 6 teaspoons (25 grams) per day and men limit to 9 teaspoons (36 grams) per day.

 But many people consume far more than the recommendations.
-The U.S. continues to be one of the highest sugar-consuming countries, with the average American now consuming over 22 teaspoons of sugar daily!
+The U.S. continues to be one of the highest sugar-consuming countries, with the average American now consuming between 17 - 22 teaspoons of sugar daily!
+That's far above the suggested limits.

 How does sugar cause inflammation?